| Phenomena | Precision farming – digitalisation in agriculture

 Precision farming – digitalisation in agriculture

-Reading time: 3 min.
+Reading time: 4 min.

-Earth observation is an excellent basis for monitoring the growth of plants in agriculture, but not only there.
-The special feature is that earth observation in the form of satellite images is mostly image-based and therefore captures spatial differences.
-Site-specific land management is one of the most important sub-disciplines of precision farming: it aims to adapt the management of sub-areas of a field in terms of sowing, fertilisation and crop protection.
-The aim is to save costs on the one hand and to minimise the negative effects of fertilisation and crop protection on the environment (soil, water, groundwater) on the other.
-Satellite images provide an excellent basis for this because they capture the small-scale differences in crop growth.
+Site-specific land management is one of the most important sub-disciplines of precision farming: it aims to adapt the management of sub-areas of a field in terms of sowing, fertilization and plant protection.
+This is intended to save costs and minimize the negative effects of fertilization and crop protection on the environment (soil, water, groundwater).
+Satellite images provide an excellent basis for this, as they can depict/visualize the small-scale differences in crop growth.

 Comparability with analogue phenomena